ckeditor/ckeditor5/docs/getting-started/setup/working-with-typescript.md

 CKEditor&nbsp;5 is built using TypeScript and has native type definitions.
 All the official packages distributed using NPM and CDN contain type definitions.

 <info-box hint>
+	Starting with the v37.0.0 release, CKEditor 5 has built-in type definitions.
+We build all the packages using TypeScript 5.0, however, the editor should also work with an older version, such as 4.9.

 	Using TypeScript is just an option.
 If you do not need its features, you can continue using CKEditor&nbsp;5 in JavaScript.

-	For best results, we suggest using TypeScript version 5.0 or newer.
 </info-box>

 ## Why use CKEditor&nbsp;5 with TypeScript